-Rod Strickland is in his first season as assistant coach at USF.
+Rod Strickland is in his first season as an assistant coach at USF.

 Strickland came to USF after spending the last six seasons with Orlando Antigua at Memphis and Kentucky.
 Prior to USF, he served as an assistant coach and special assistant to the head coach for John Calipari at Kentucky from 2009-14, the same time Antigua was an assistant coach with the Wildcats.
 During the five seasons in Lexington, Strickland was a member of teams that combined for four NCAA Tournaments, three final fours and one national championship (2012) with an overall record of 152-37.

 Strickland was on Calipari’s staff at Memphis as well from 2006-09.
 He was the director of student-athlete development/manager for two seasons and in 2008 was named director of basketball operations for the Tigers.
 As director of basketball operations, Strickland monitored academics, coordinated recruiting visits and assisted with travel plans.